 Naxi script appears to be easy: it’s made up of pictures, and looks like it can be read as a comic book.
 But it’s not so simple: some words are left out, others are seemingly unconnected to the word’s meaning, or are replaced with pictures of another word that has a similar sound.
 These days, the script is only used by local priests, and less than a hundred are alive today.

 Also known as the Theban alphabet, this script is of unclear origin.
 It first appears in a Latin manuscript in the sixteenth century, in which the author claims that it was created by a man named Honorius of Thebes about five hundred years earlier.
 The letters in the witches’ alphabet correspond to Latin letters, so it can be used to simply transcribe Latin or English.

 ‘Talking Knots’ is the nickname for a truly unique way to ‘write down’ information: knots tied into strings.
 Used by the Inca, this is the only known writing system of pre-Columbian America, and dates back at least 4,600 years.
 ‘Talking knots’ were widely used for taxation, census taking, historical information, astronomy, and possibly even maps.

-Most archeologists think that the knotting system contains both numbers and words, but only the numbers have ever been deciphered by modern scholars.
+Most archaeologists think that the knotting system contains both numbers and words, but only the numbers have ever been deciphered by modern scholars.
 The color, position and spacing of the knots might also contribute to their meaning.
 We don’t know, because talking knots were suppressed by Spanish conquerors in the sixteenth century in an effort to prevent communication of secret messages.

 Less than eight hundred quipu, or collections of these knotted strings, survive today.
-They’re often found inside graves, and archeologists have theorized that they might tell the story of the dead person they were interred with.
+They’re often found inside graves, and archaeologists have theorized that they might tell the story of the dead person they were interred with.